OlivierSohn/hamazed/README.md

 # Backlog

-- type for Iteration

 ## Animation Design
-- when first explosion element hits the world limits, a second explosion occurs using a circle
 - take number speed & laser direction into account for animation
 - make gravity based animations : initial velocity, rebound on walls, lose % velocity when hitting the bottom
 - combine animation types : explode animation converts to gravity based upon hitting the boundaries

 ## Game Fluidity
-- when lose, do not stop animations, stop only move.
 - make laser ray render persist until next motion step.
 - do not count duplicate laser shots in same motion step.